We asked one of our team of special volunteers to explain how they became a foster carer for our ponies.

 Guess what?
 Yes – I have two more right now!
 Quite different to each other but so lovely to have around the place and definitely the most handsome so far (although I might be biased).

-I have always felt confident to deal will the ponies Wendy has sent me.
+I have always felt confident to deal with the ponies Wendy has sent me.
 I have never been kicked, bitten or squashed, in fact many of the liveries I have had in the past have been far more difficult to handle!

 Every now and then I have a query about a health issue or am uncertain about something – Wendy is always there to offer advice and I feel thoroughly supported.